-Originally, I sought time within the landscape as solace from the forces in modern city and professional life that seemed increasingly to create stress and care, and didn’t provide a level of fulfillment and meaning that I realized I was missing.
-I wanted to escape from the press of city life back to the landscape.
+Originally, I sought time within the landscape as solace from the forces in modern city and professional life that seemed increasingly to create stress and care, and didn’t provide a level of fulfillment or meaning that I realized I was missing.
+I wanted to escape from the press of city life back to the landscape, searching for — if not wilderness — at least the respite of respite from the built world.
 It became natural for me to explore with my camera in hand.

 But it wasn’t long before I had to admit that “wherever you go, there you are”.
 My very ability to reach places in the mountains or desert, on a Caribbean or Mediterranean island, even within a remote volcanic or glacial wilderness — meant that all of these places were touched by human culture as surely as my backyard or the downtown core of my home city.
 I began to sharpen my photographic vision not to show the land as an absence or negation of human culture, but culture and the land as necessarily integrated components of life that we need to come to terms with.

 Now, I present visual stories and intriguing details of both human and natural elements in the places I encounter.
-Through them, I reflect small facets of how we have inhabited the land in the past, the nature of our culture’s approach to the land now, and the shared future we hope to build on and with the land.
+Through them, I hope to open small windows into how we have inhabited the land in the past, the nature of our culture’s approach to the land now, and the shared future we hope to build within the land.

-As someone who has achieved a high degree of fluency and skill in the “digital darkroom” over the past 15 years, I have become increasingly convinced of the power of expressive print to convey meaning and transport viewers.
+As someone who has achieved a high degree of fluency and skill in the “digital darkroom” over the past 15+ years, I have become increasingly convinced of the power of expressive print to convey meaning and transport viewers, far more so than our digital screens.
 Make no mistake — the modern digital toolset offers photographers and artists an unprecedented degree of creative control, while digital print processes (and even paper-making processes) employ a wealth of technologies and materials science.
-But at the end of the day, it is the expressive print that carries weight as the rendition of the artist’s vision.
+But at the end of the day, it is the expressive print that has true depth and staying power as the rendition of the artist’s vision.

 As much as print may seem like a throw-back in the digital era, why does it remain so powerful?
 I believe there are several key reasons: